This statement applies to the following Australian Capital Territory (ACT) Government websites and online facilities:

 DHR Link website

 The ACT Health Digital Health Record (DHR) is an initiative of the ACT Government which will record all interactions between a person and ACT public health services.
 DHR Link is a web portal that shares certain information from DHR with your treating team members who are external to ACT Health, Canberra Health Services and Calvary Public Hospital Bruce.
-This may treating team members such as your general practitioner.
+This may include treating team members such as your general practitioner.

 Personal Health Information and Personal Information can be shared with your treating team in accordance with the Health Records (Privacy and Access) Act 1997.
 The types of information that may be shared include: